How to choose a Reliable Power Strip or an Extension Cord?

 Power Strips and Electric Extension Cords are essential electric items found in every home and office today.
 I use five power strips in my room, and two others at work.
 Although we take these items for granted very often, it’s impossible even to imagine a life without them.
 They make life easier but unfortunately, they can do more harm than good if we are not careful.
 It is said in the US every year over 3,300 residential fires start in power strips and extension cords damaging property and killing hundreds of people [Source: DK Electrical Solutions].

-In today’s blog post I want to show you two things.
+In today’s blog post, I want to show you two important things.
 First, I will show you how to choose a reliable power strip or an extension cord so that you can minimize the possibility of a disastrous and life-threatening fire hazard.
-In other words, safety.
-Second, I want to show you how to choose a power strip or an extension cord that will not later turn out to be a bad investment.
-In other words, usability.
-Altogether I will share with you five factors you should consider the next time you shop for a power strip or an extension code.
+In other words, safety for you and your family.
+Second, I want to show you how to choose a power strip or an extension cord that will not later turn out to be a bad investment or waste of money.
+In other words, usability and long-term value.
+Altogether, I will share with you five critical factors you should carefully consider the next time you shop for a power strip or an extension cord.

 Branded Power Strip/Extension Cord